automatica-core/automatica/Readme.md

 # Roadmap
 Things I want to implement in the near future - help is appreciated!

-## 2.0
+## Core 2.0
 * Dockerize Plugins & Core
-** All plugins and the core should run in several docker containers orchestrated by the core system.
+    * All plugins and the core should run in several docker containers orchestrated by the core system.

 ## Roadmap core
 * Automatica.Core Mobile